FelipePSoares/ZTE-MC-Home-assistant-repo/README.md

 ## Contributors
 If u have any suggestion, or you are doing pull requests and adding new features, increment the version number by 1 in manifest.json, so that GitHub automation automatically creates a new release.

+🙏 Special Thanks

+Huge thanks to @rosenrot00 for helping rewrite major portions of the code and improving overall quality!